 Explore the method-of-no-method using contemplation of the mind ground.
 Experience the difference of a balanced practice – the application of mind’s own perception where there is no “you.”
 This retreat is for all those who want to practice properly.
 It is not about conditioning your legs to sit comfortably, but about correctly applying the right view to meditation.
 If a practitioner with substantial experience is not moving forward in the practice but (and this is important), wants to move forward then this is the retreat to attend.
 Newer practitioners will also benefit, as Gilbert provides hands on instruction, and addresses questions about the methods of practice, with an attitude of leaving no one behind.

-We carefully screen each applicant to ensure sufficient experience for acceptance on an intermediate retreat.
+We carefully screen each applicant to ensure sufficient experience for acceptance on an intensive retreat.
 The requirements are that the applicant has: